Matthew Crawford

 Matthew B. Crawford is an American writer and research fellow at the Institute for Advanced Studies in Culture at the University of Virginia.

+Early life and education

 Crawford majored in physics as an undergraduate, then turned to political philosophy.
 He earned his PhD from the University of Chicago.
-He is a contributing editor at The New Atlantis, and professes to be a motorcycle mechanic.

-Marshall Institute
+Career

 In September 2001, Crawford accepted a position as executive director of the George C. Marshall Institute, but left the institute after five months, saying that "the trappings of scholarship were used to put a scientific cover on positions arrived at otherwise.
 These positions served various interests, ideological or material.
 For example, part of my job consisted of making arguments about global warming that just happened to coincide with the positions taken by the oil companies that funded the think tank."

+As of 2020 he is a research fellow at the Institute for Advanced Studies in Culture at the University of Virginia, a contributing editor at The New Atlantis, and professes to be a motorcycle mechanic.

+In film

-He appeared in the 2014 documentary, Merchants of Doubt.
+Crawford appeared in the 2014 documentary Merchants of Doubt.